-Now my quick professional story: I’m a New York Times bestselling author of six books, a nationally syndicated advice columnist, and a speaker who has visited over 400 college campuses.
-I’ve helped millions of people go to college, find love, and follow their passions.
-I’m an expert on life transitions.
-I love experiencing the highs, lows, and everything in-between.
-I’m always working to be my personal best (a never-ending journey).
+I'm a New York Times bestselling author of six books, a syndicated advice columnist, and a speaker who has visited over 400 college campuses.
+I love helping people change their lives and support others.

-My writing professional career began at the Indiana Daily Student, the college newspaper at Indiana University.
-I started writing editorials and soon realized my love for writing (and making people laugh).
-My first editorial was about why deer hunters should shoot deer with contraceptives instead of bullets.
+My writing professional career began at the Indiana Daily Student at Indiana University.
+I started writing editorials and started writing columns when one of the columnists stopped showing up to work.
 The summer before my bonus senior year (I graduated in 4 1/2 years), I interned at The Tonight Show with Jay Leno.
 It was during that internship that I met a writer who wrote advice.
-I liked the idea and went back to IU, where my Help Me, Harlan! advice column was born.
+I liked the idea of writing advice and went back to IU to start writing my Help Me, Harlan! advice column.
 At first, I started to write about my own problems (I had many).
 I started to help myself.
-Shockingly, real people started to write to me.
-I reached out to real experts to help me answer questions.
-After reaching out to so many experts, identifying trends, and finding recurring themes, I’ve become an expert.
+Then I started getting real letters.
+That's when I started researching answers and meeting experts.

 After graduating from college, I decided to continue writing my column.
 I wanted to become a syndicated advice columnist.
 So, I sent out media kits to 50 newspapers.
 I sold my advice column to five newspapers (I got paid $5 a week for each newspaper).
 A year later, The New York Daily News picked up my column.
 I was 22 years old and reaching millions of readers.
 Nine years after starting my column, I was picked up by King Features Syndicate.
 King Features continues to distribute my column in newspapers around the world.

 As my column spread across the country, my speaking career began to boom.
-Purdue University (Indiana University’s rival) invited me to be the keynote speaker at Boiler Gold Rush, their big orientation program.
-The head of orientation called me up and said, “Do you speak?”
-I said, “Everyday!”
-After meeting with Marnie and her team, I was hired.
+Purdue University (Indiana University's rival) invited me to be the keynote speaker at Boiler Gold Rush, their big orientation program.
+The head of orientation called me up and said, "Do you speak?"
+I said, "Everyday!"
+After meeting with the rest of the team, I was hired.

-Over 400 college campuses later, my speaking career continues to be one of the most rewarding parts of my career.
-I LOVE live events.
-Being on stage is a rush.
-ANYTHING can happen.
-I speak to high school students, college students, parents, and adults of all ages.
+Over 500 high school and college campuses later, my speaking career continues to be one of the most rewarding parts of my career.
+I love meeting people and hearing their stories.
+I speak to middle school students, high school students, college students, parents, teachers, staff, adminstrators, professionals, and adults of all ages.
 I love helping people get comfortable with the uncomfortable (watch my TEDx talk for more about this).
-My shows are energetic, intense, funny, persona, and unpredictable (I take questions live via text during the show).
-While speaking and writing over the years, I’ve been able to spot trends and patterns.
-That’s why I write books.
-I don’t love the writing process.
-It’s hard for me to focus and I get lonely at times, but I love the end product.
-My specialty is nonfiction.
-I focus on transitions, risk-taking, grit, resiliency, rejection, success, love, happiness, parenting, and passion.
+My shows are energetic, intense, funny, personal, and unpredictable (I take questions live via text during the show).
+Speaking and writing helps me spot trends and see patterns.
+That's why I write books.
+I focus on life transitions, risk-taking, grit, resiliency, rejection, success, happiness, parenting, and passion.